alessandroraffa/alessandroraffa/README.md

 - **IoT and WebSocket (2019-Present):** I started exploring the Internet of Things (IoT) and WebSocket technologies, enabling the creation of real-time, bidirectional, and efficient communication between servers and clients.

-- **Software CTO and Project Manager (2020-Present):** As the Software CTO at Infobiotech, I am also responsible for setting the vision and strategy for the company, ensuring that our software solutions align with our business goals.
-As a Project Manager of a small team I oversee the development of our software products, ensuring that they are robust, scalable, and secure.
+- **Software CTO and Project Manager (2020-2024):** As the Software CTO at Infobiotech, I was also responsible for setting the software vision and strategy for the company, ensuring that solutions aligned with business goals.
+As a Project Manager of a small team I led the development of software products, ensuring that they were robust, scalable, and secure.

 - **TypeScript and Mono-repos (Early 2020s-Present):** I widely adopted TypeScript and embraced the use of mono-repositories to enhance the maintainability of my code and to reduce errors, especially in large-scale projects.